A Log PSS morphism with applications to Lagrangian embeddings: Quasi-dilations in string topology

-\begin{rem} Lemma \ref{lem: charS3} is sharp in the sense that examples of exact Lagrangian embeddings show that there exist quasi-dilations in the loop homology algebra over $\mathbb{Z}$ of $\#_n S^1 \times S^2$ for all $n$.
-On the other hand, it seems likely that in the aspherical case, an integral quasi-dilation implies that $Q \cong S^1 \times B$.
-While we do not prove this, the present version is sufficient for our applications.
+\begin{rem} Lemma \ref{lem: charS3} is sharp in the sense that examples of exact Lagrangian embeddings in Appendix \ref{section:AppendixA} show that there exist quasi-dilations in the loop homology algebra over $\mathbb{Z}$ of $\#_n S^1 \times S^2$ for all $n$ (the K{\" u}nneth formula produces an integral quasi-dilation when $Q \cong S^1 \times B$). \end{rem}